 Are student employees eligible for university insurance benefits?

-Graduate students assigned to work in a student academic title for at least 20 hours a week for at least 4.5 months are eligible for the university’s employee group insurance benefits.
+Graduate students assigned to work in a student academic title for at least 20 hours a week for at least 4.5 months are eligible under state law for the university’s employee group insurance benefits.
 Certain graduate student fellowship holders also may be eligible.
-Undergraduates employed in student academic titles and students employed in student non-academic titles are not eligible for employee group insurance benefits.
+Undergraduates employed in student academic titles and students employed in student non-academic titles are not eligible under state law for employee group insurance benefits.

 - undergraduate student employees